giantswarm/debug-toolbox/README.md

 It will create an `App` resource in the management cluster.

-When you want to run with especial PSS support, you can run the following command:
+When you want to run with special PSS support, you can run the following command:

 ```sh
 export ORG=your-org